aliabbashaghighat1378/DataMining_Task1_220797069/README.md

 how to run spark.py : if you can give the code true address of your file. then copy it in bin directory of spark then go  to cmd in spark/bin directory then run spark-submit spark.py

-and actually the Spark.py code is Colab base and I would put the link in the Spark.py file to open the file in Colab
+and actually the Spark.py code is Colab base and I would put the link in the Colab_Link.txt file to open the file in Colab

 thanks